 The first time I used it, I noticed that it maintains a very simplistic approach owing to its uncomplicated design.

-It has a basic trough design that lets the food collect at the feeding base freely.
+It has a basic trough design that lets the food collected at the feeding base freely.
 There is no high-tech mechanism involved to regulate the passage of deer food in this unit.
 It is an entirely gravity-driven layout.

 The other thing that I really like about this feeder is that it holds securely when strapped on to the tree, unlike many simple feeders that slip off after a while.
 Feeders can also slip due to the feeding action of deer.

 But, with this Moultrie Feed Station, you don’t have to worry about food going to waste in any way.

 I like to prepare the feed by mixing a handful of corn and berries.
 The problem with this is that grains and bigger berries often get stuck in mechanized feeders.
 This can break the mechanism and render the unit useless.

 However, the Moultrie gets this right.
 Since it doesn’t include any restrictive or regulative mechanisms, nothing gets stuck.
 This way, all the food is dispensed over time.